onecommons/unfurl/docs/projects.rst

 ``<dest>`` is a file path.
 If ``<dest>`` already exists and is not inside an Unfurl project, clone will exit in error.
 If omitted, the destination name is derived from the source and created in the current directory.

-Depending on the ``<source>``, use to clone to accomplish one of the following:
+Depending on the ``<source>``, use the clone command to accomplish one of the following:

 Clone a project
 ---------------

 If ``<source>`` points to a project, the project will be cloned.

-If the source project is a blueprint project (i.e. it doesn't contain any ensembles) a new ensemble will also be created (see below) in the cloned project -- use the ``--empty`` option to skip creating the new ensemble.
+If the source project is a blueprint project (i.e. it doesn't contain any ensembles) a new ensemble will also be created (`see below<Create a new ensemble from source>`) in the cloned project -- use the ``--empty`` option to skip creating the new ensemble.

 The exception to this is when source is also a local file path and ``<dest>`` is an existing project, in that case the source project will just be registered with the destination project instead of cloned, and a new ensemble will be created (see below).
 Use an URL like ``file:path/to/project`` as the source to force cloning.